Qualifying for an Absentee Ballot

 The concept of voting “absentee” first came about during the Civil War as a way for soldiers to cast ballots back in their home states.
 The idea of allowing military voters to cast a ballot “in absentia” is still one of the driving factors for states allowing absentee ballots.
 All states, by federal law, are required to send absentee/mail ballots to military and overseas voters for federal elections (see the 1986 Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA)).

-Thirty-five states and Washington, D.C., have “no-excuse absentee” voting, which means any voter can request an absentee/mail ballot without providing an excuse, and eight mail all voters a ballot.
+Two-thirds of the states and Washington, D.C., have “no-excuse absentee” voting or automatically send mail ballots, which means any voter can request an absentee/mail ballot without providing an excuse, and eight states mail all voters a ballot.

 For more details, visit Table 1: States with No-Excuse Absentee Voting.

-What Are the Excuses To Vote Absentee in States That Require an Excuse?
+What Are Acceptable Excuses to Vote Absentee in States That Require an Excuse?

 All states permit voters who will be away from their home county to vote by absentee/mail ballot, as well as voters with an illness or disability who know ahead of time that they won’t be able to make it to the polls.
 It is also common to provide this option for older voters.